champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 traditional approaches.

 In this section we show that the method of Lagrangian descriptors (introduced in the Prologue)
-{% cite madrid2009ld craven2016deconstructing craven2017lagrangian craven2015lagrangian junginger2016transition junginger2017chemical feldmaier2017obtaining junginger2016transition feldmaier2017obtaining patra2018detecting --file roamiso-jekyll-bib %}
+{% cite madrid2009ld craven2016deconstructing craven2017lagrangian craven2015lagrangian junginger2016transition junginger2017chemical feldmaier2017obtaining junginger2016transition feldmaier2017obtaining patra2018detecting --file allrefs %}
 can be used to compute stable and unstable manifolds of such highly unstable periodic orbits.
 We applying this approach to Chesnavich's model subjected to a Hamiltonian isokinetic thermostat and show that the